 In addition to the HE provider income sources and expenditure categories above, the Finance record contains figures for the full HE providers consolidated statement of comprehensive income and expenditure, consolidated balance sheet plus consolidated cash flow statement.
 Prior to 2018/19 it also included consolidated statement of changes in reserves.
 The re-stated figures for the previous financial year are also included.
 These figures should be consistent with figures in the HE provider's audited financial statements, and the definition of their data requirement can be found within the Guidance of the Finance record coding manual, available here.

 Consolidated financial statements include the affairs of the group and the HE provider, whether channelled through the HE provider as an entity or through one or more associates, joint venture entities or subsidiary undertakings.

 Accounts directions from the Office for Students, the Higher Education Funding Council for Wales, the Scottish Funding Council and the Department for the Economy (NI) require HE providers to publish details of senior staff pay as part of their annual statements.
 This information was included in the HESA Finance record for the first time in 2017/18.

 Head of provider remuneration

 This table shows the salary and benefits paid to the heads of provider in each year.
 Total remuneration is shown as the sum of salary and all benefits.

-Where the head of provider has changed during the year there is a total remuneration figure for each head that was in post during the period 1 August to 31 July.
+Where the head of provider has changed during the year there is a total remuneration figure for each head that was in post during the financial year.